H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 ## 9.2 Design Principles for DGMs in Ms. Jarvis

+These design principles correspond to the ‘Scoped, governed modules’ layer in Figure 9.1.
 Within Ms. Jarvis, DGM ideas are applied under several explicit design principles:

 - **Scoped self‑improvement**
   Each DGM‑style module is scoped to a specific domain (architecture, governance, neurobiology, retrieval, search, integration) rather than given unrestricted power over the entire system.
 This matches the service graph introduced in Chapters 2 and 7 and reduces risk.